 Seeking an exemption?

 We understand that some students may have conflicts during Welcome Week and may wish to be excused from some or all programming.
 On occasion, the Office of Student Engagement may grant exemptions to students who demonstrate conflicts that are deemed sufficient to warrant an exemption.
+Some activities and events are mandatory, so make sure you check the schedule.
+Remember, if you can't attend a mandatory event, you must complete an exemption form.
 We will begin accepting requests for exemptions on June 1, 2015 and they are due on August 15, 2015.
-Contact Student Engagement at 419-448-2207 or firstname.lastname@example.org to learn more.
+Contact Student Engagement at 419-448-2207 or email@example.com to learn more.

 Examples of potentially warranted exemptions include, but are not limited to, medical need, dependent child care, severe illness, unexpected family emergencies, or active military duty.